 The Camogie Association has a long-established principle of vetting any person who, on our behalf, works with children or vulnerable adults in our Association.
-This principle is enshrined in rule through our Code of Best Practice in Youth Sport and has become part of the overall recruitment and selection process for those who wish to work with us in Camogie, in a voluntary or paid role.
+This principle is enshrined in rule through our Code of Behaviour (Underage) and has become part of the overall recruitment and selection process for those who wish to work with us in the Camogie Association, in a voluntary or paid role.

-Vetting services for the Association are currently overseen by the National Childrens Officer while Ulster GAA acts on our behalf in co-ordinating AccessNI services.
+Vetting services for the Association are currently overseen by the National Childrens Office in the Camogie Association while Comhairle Uladh (Ulster GAA) acts on our behalf in coordinating AccessNI services.
+Ulster GAA Access NI Link

 Our international units are obliged to adhere to the legislative vetting and police background checks that are required in the jurisdiction in which they operate.